-About the speakers and organizing committee:
+About the speakers and the organizing committee:

 Stefano Arduini is Full professor of Linguistics at Link Campus University of Rome (Italy).
 He was professor of General Linguistics at the University of Urbino, at the University of International Studies of Rome and professor of Linguistics at the University of Modena (Italy).
 He is honorary professor of the Universidad Nacional San Marcos of Lima (Perù) where he was visiting professor in 2003.
 He has also been visiting professor at the universities of Alicante and Madrid (Autónoma) in Spain.
 He is President of the San Pellegrino Unicampus Foundation (www.fusp.it), co-director of the Nida School of Translation Studies and senior consultant of the Nida Institute in Philadelphia.
 In 2012, proposed by the Governing Council, he has been named Miembro Honorario of the Asociación Latinoamericana de Retórica.
 He is a member of the Scientific Committee of the Centre of Documentation and Research on Textual-Semiotics and Multimediality of University of Macerata (Italy), founded by Janos S. Petöfi.
 He is the director of the series Linguistica e Traduzione of Libreriauniversitaria.it Publishing (Padova) and a member of the Editorial Board of Eurilink University Press.
 He is a member of the Scientific Committees of the series L&L-LINGUA E LINGUE (Loescher editore, Turin) and Quintiliano, Retórica y Comunicación (Universidad de la Rioja, Spain).
 He was the director of the series Polus Rethorica (Edizioni di Storia e Letteratura, Rome).
 Arduini is one of the founders and a member of the Editorial Board of Translation (http://translation.fusp.it/).
 He is a member of the Advisory Board of Hermeneus (Università di Valladolid, Spagna), Tonos - Revista de Estudios Filólogicos (Università di Murcia, Spain) and a member of the Editorial Board of the journal Analisi Linguistica e Letteraria of the Catholic University of Milan.
 He was a member of the Scientific Committee of the Journal of Jordan Translator Association (Irbid University - Jordan).